SamaherData/DonorChooseOrg/README.md

 3. Hyper-parameter optimization using Random Search

-4. Applying the SMOTE function in train set only.
+4. Applying the SMOTE function to solve the imbalanced class problem in train set only.

 **Classifiers Performance using Train-Test split:**